php-edifact/edifact/README.md

 `composer require sabas/edifact`

-The mapping xml files are provided in a separate repository (https://github.com/sabas/edifact-data).
-To get them within the repository remember to clone with the ```--recursive``` flag, or download them with ```git submodule update --init --recursive```
+The mapping xml files are provided in a separate package:

-EDI/Parser
+`composer require php-edifact/edifact-mapping`

+EDI\Parser
 ------------------
 Given an edi message checks the syntax, outputs errors and returns the message as a multidimensional array.